Emamnuel/portfolio_Emanuel/index.md

 ## Embedded Systems and Interfaces

-I have hands-on experience with embedded-system instrumentation and interfaces, including **Kingst logic analyzers (LA3010 and LA1010)**, HC-05 Bluetooth modules, OLED displays, touch interfaces, and seven-segment displays.
+I have hands-on experience with **Kingst logic analyzers (LA3010 and LA1010)**, HC-05 Bluetooth modules, OLED displays, touch interfaces, and seven-segment displays.
 I have also worked with UART communication, DMA-based data acquisition, and embedded hardware debugging.

 ## Microcontrollers, DSPs and FPGAs

 My experience includes **PIC16F microcontrollers, STM32 G and F families, TI TMS320F28379D DSPs, ESP32-WROOM modules, and Altera/Intel FPGA development and educational kits, including the DE0-Nano**.

 These platforms have been used for embedded firmware development, ADC acquisition, PWM generation, digital control, communication, and hardware debugging.

 ## Laboratory Bench Development and Prototyping